csobr/damiir/README.md

 # damiir

+Damiir means conscious in Somali.
 Our jobs should be an opportunity to reduce suffering in the world where we can.